kennethormandy/react-fittext/README.md

 If you’re curious why some sort of automatic scaling isn’t already possible using CSS alone, or why it might still be a challenge in the future, [read more in this CSS Working Group drafts issue](https://github.com/w3c/csswg-drafts/issues/2528).

-## Differences from existing React FitText
+## Differences from the existing React FitText

 This component is written specifically for React v16 and up, includes tests, and uses state to avoid DOM manipulation.

 The existing [React FitText component by @gianu](https://github.com/gianu/react-fittext) should still work with current versions of React, and is stateless, but manipulates the DOM directly to change font sizes.

-The former makes more sense to me, but I use this component fairly regularly, and it made sense for me to maintain my old version regardless.
+My approach feels more React appropriate to me—shocking—and I use this component regularly enough that it made sense for me to maintain my own version regardless.

 ## Installation